Erasure conversion in Majorana qubits via local quasiparticle detection: Introduction

-In the Kitaev tetron model of a Majorana qubit, the description of QPs is readily available as the Hamiltonian is quadratic and diagonalizable via a Bogoliubov transformation.
-We leverage this fact to construct a model of a local QP detector with finite spatial resolution, by defining a QP position operator that satisfies certain desiderata.
+There are three main challenges to formalizing this strategy.
+The first and most important is to model the local detection of QPs.
+In the Kitaev tetron model of a Majorana qubit the description of QPs is readily available, as the Hamiltonian is quadratic and diagonalizable via a Bogoliubov transformation.
+However, these QPs are not localized except at the fixed point parameter values.
+To define local QP measurements, we first construct a QP position operator that satisfies certain desiderata.
 The eigenstates of the QP position operator describe Wannier QPs~\cite{kivelson82}, which we prove are exponentially localized throughout the topological phase.
 This localization property is crucial to achieving high levels of suppression of Pauli errors.
+Local QP detection is then defined as a projective measurement in the basis of Wannier QPs.

-Having modeled the QP detectors, the next task is to incorporate them into a quantum error correction framework.
+Having modeled the QP detectors, the next task is to devise an erasure conversion scheme based on QP detection.
+In this work, we make a crucial observation that an erasure conversion scheme is equivalent to implementing an error-detecting code at the hardware level, and construct some simple error-detecting Majorana stabilizer codes that can be implemented with QP detectors.
 The first application is to the fixed-point parameter values of the Kitaev tetron, as the ground states at these parameter values are known to form a Majorana fermionic stabilizer code~\cite{majoranacode1}.
-We show that the stabilizers of this code are in fact the QP parity operators.
+We show that the stabilizers of this code are in fact the Wannier QP parity operators.
 This observation allows for the design of error-detecting codes for encoding a single qubit in the physical fermionic degrees of freedom of the Kitaev tetron throughout the topological phase, such that any local parity-preserving error taking the system out of the code space can be detected by QP measurement.
 More concretely, we construct a family of codes $\{\mathcal{C}_d\}$ parametrized by a non-negative integer $d<n/2$, where $n$ is the length of each chain in Kitaev tetron.
+Effectively, our erasure conversion scheme has a tunable integer parameter $d$.
 The even-parity distance of each code $\mathcal{C}_d$ is $4d+4$.
 We show that a QP detector with inverse resolution $\lambda$ enables implementation of the codes $\{\mathcal{C}_d,\ \lambda \le d\}$, where $\mathcal{C}_0$ is identical to the conventional encoding of the qubit in a tetron at the fixed point.
+Wannier function-based error-detecting codes in this work are conceptually similar to the smeared stabilizer codes investigated in Ref.~\cite{hastings}.